Natural Disasters

 Women stricken with grief and its derivates lose their ability to conceive.
 Plus, her husband started spending most nights away after their daughter passed.
 As it happened, he silently pressed their daughter’s doll into her hands and its hair had become the only thing that was able to lull her to sleep since.
 She uses the time awake in bed to figure out how she will manage to regain her composure the next morning.
 Her husband had gone to the wild and caught the snake that her mother-in-law had thrown at her to scare away the evil spirit she was convinced her daughter-in-law was harboring and free her from it, so that she could become pregnant again.

 Her daughter’s complexion turned blue the last time she held her in her arms.
 She recalled kissing her on the forehead, smelling her hair, stroking her skin, which had started to lose its elasticity and moisture, and wiping tears from her cheeks that her dead eyes had shed just a moment earlier.
-Then her daughter’s grandmother ...Read more
+Then her daughter’s ...Read more

 A Dotted Sky